Esri/di-survey123-tools-no-code-required/Use case 2 - Export survey responses to Excel report (Workbench)/README.md

 7. Now that your feature type is on your canvass, we will configure it for our transformation.

+        a.
 Click on the cog wheel of the feature type to open its properties dialog.

+        b.
 On the Parameters tab, select Yes on the Include Attachments drop-down, as shown in the picture below.

+        c.
 On the Format Attributes tab, check if all attributes that begin with arcgisonline_ are exposed.
 If you prefer, use the filter box at the bottom and Select All.

+        d.
 This feature type is now configured.
 If you kept the template's original reader, you can delete that now.

 [image](https://github.com/salvaleonrp/survey123-tools-no-code-required/assets/87094963/13187b27-ab0c-4a0c-ae08-d4c2b6278af6.png)

 8. Now we will configure the output in the AttributeFilterWriter.

+        a.
 Click on the cog wheel to open its parameters dialog.

-        On the Target Filename parameter textbox, type over the string "c:\temp\jpeg\" with your selected destination.
+        b.
+On the Target Filename parameter textbox, type "c:\temp\jpeg\" with your desired destination.
+Keep the attribute @value(name} string unchanged.

+        c.
 Check if the Target File Encoding parameter is Binary(fme-binary).

+        d.
 Click OK.

 9. We will leave the Inspector unchanged for this workflow.